ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/preliminary/checklist_index.md

 website will be done via the `git` command.
 Visit [Setting up the `git` command](checklist/git.md) to learn how to configure that!

-### EarthData Login

-We'll have you download some data from NSIDC for your tutorials and projects.
-Visit our [Earthdata](checklist/earthdata.md) page to learn how to access and Earthdata login account if you don't already have one!